The Horus Heresy: Book 55 onwards: Siege of Terra

 With the outer defences now fallen, Horus has two new tasks: claim the Lion's Gate Spaceport from the Imperial Fists, and get the Daemonic Neverborn of Chaos on Terra.
 The former task he orders Perturabo and the Iron Warriors to complete, the latter to his personal Dark Apostle Zardu Layak.
 But neither task is going to be easy to complete for either, and both will have to make hard choices to overcome the First Wall.
-But Dorn has a plan to counter the Traitors if that happens.
+Dorn has a plan to counter the Traitors if that happens.
 Unfortunately, so does Horus...